ANG3L0/similar-sentences-local/README.md

   sys	0m1.124s
   ```

   So the total algorithm takes about 2 minutes.
 Not too shabby.
+One bug took me forever to debug which was .split(' ') includes the newline character, and that needed to be stripped otherwise we undercount.